Sailing and on the Water Adventures

 Join us as we set sail to the beautiful waters surrounding Catalina Island aboard the schooner Californian.

-For July & October the Catalina Adventure Sail will use the tall ship, Californian, as our base camp for a kayaking adventure.
+August special Education Dept sail (without kayaks).
+October Catalina Adventure Sail will use the tall ship, Californian, as our base camp for a kayaking adventure.
 Exploring by kayak is .....Click to read more, and for sailing dates

 What to bring on a Day Sail